FormidableLabs/inspectpack/README.md

 #### Verbose report

-But, let's say we want a little more information of not just what the dependency tree is that ends up with these packages on disk, but also includes the bundled files that webpack is bringing in.
-For this, we want to enable verbose output with:
+But, let's say we want a little more information on the dependency tree besides the packages that end up on disk.
+For this, we can enable verbose output, which will include information on the bundled files that webpack is bringing in.

 ```js
 new DuplicatesPlugin({